masher92/UKCP18/RegionalRainfallStats/ReadMe.md

 # Regional rainfall statistics
+<ins> Calculating statistics </ins>
-This directory contains code for calculating the values of various statistics of June-July-August (JJA) precipitation for each grid cell within the region covered by the bounding box of the coastlines of the UK.
+This directory contains code for calculating the values of various statistics of June-July-August (JJA) precipitation for each grid cell within the region covered by the bounding box of the coastline of the UK.

 Statistics are calculated for this area in two seperate scripts:
 * Calculating_UK_stats.py -- calculates the statistics over all hours of JJA data